 Questions for Denise:

-2. Who is your favorite old-school country artist or group?
-Garth Brooks.
-My mom always had his tape playing while we were growing up, and my love for him has only grown.
-Seeing him in concert was something I’ll never forget.
+1. Who is your favorite old-school country artist or group?
+Easy, Garth Brooks.
+We danced and sang to Garth growing up, and am already shoving it down my kids throats.
+Seeing him in concert was the cherry on top.

-6. Tacos or pizza…defend your argument : Pizza.
+5. Tacos or pizza…defend your argument : Pizza.
 Less of a mess than tacos.
-Plus, pizza just tastes way better.
-Jeff Special on thin crust with no mushrooms or pepperoni, please!
+Jeff Special on thin crust with no mushrooms or pepperoni- if you know, you know.